-- ICBA opposes the establishment of all forms of publicly owned banks or financial service providers whether they are owned by states, municipalities, or the United States Postal Service.
+- ICBA opposes the formation of any new public banks or other types of public retail financial service providers whether they are owned by states, municipalities, the United States Postal Service, or any other federal or quasi-federal instrumentality.

 Laura Alix.
 “Public Bank Isn’t the Answer for California’s Pot Industry: Report.”
 American Banker.
 December 28, 2018. https://www.americanbanker.com/news/public-bank-isnt-the-answer-for-californias-marijuana-industry-report.